Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-To the best of our knowledge, MCT for an active system has not been extended to study the DH, the detailed derivation will be presented elsewhere, here we briefly outline the main result.
+To the best of our knowledge, MCT for an active system has not been extended for the DH.
+We present the detailed derivation in the SM Sec.
+S8 and outline the main result here.
 We follow the IMCT formalism, developed in Ref. \cite{IMCT}, and obtain the four-point correlation function in terms of a corresponding susceptibility via linear response theory.
-Since an active system is inherently out of equilibrium, one must study both the correlation and (integrated) response functions, $Q(t)$ and $F(t)$ respectively, as well as their corresponding susceptibilities.
-We impose a weak external field, $\eb$, derive the equations of motion for $Q(t)$ and $F(t)$ in the presence of $\eb$, and obtain the susceptibilities, $\chi_Q(t)$ and $\chi_F(t)$, defined as
+Within our theory, activity enters as a colored noise in the continuity equation of momentum density \cite{activemct}.
+Since an active system is inherently out of equilibrium, one must study both the correlation and (integrated) response functions, $Q(t)$ and $F(t)$, respectively, as well as their corresponding susceptibilities.
+As detailed in the SM, the equations of motion for the susceptibilities, $\chi_Q(t)$ and $\chi_F(t)$ are